emacsmirror/helm-raindrop/README.md

 ## Introduction

-`helm-raindrop.el` provides a Helm interface for [Raindrop.io](https://raindrop.io/).
+`helm-raindrop.el` provides a Helm interface for [Raindrop.io](https://raindrop.io/):

-You can browse and search your Raindrop.io items using Helm interface.
+- Fuzzy search through your Raindrop.io items with Helm's powerful matching
+- Support for multiple collections and nested collections
+- Display of title, URL, tags, notes, and highlights for each item
+- Migemo support for Japanese search
+- Automatic caching with asynchronous periodic updates

 ## Demo